FeatureProbe/FeatureProbe/feature-probe-docs/docs/how-to/Client-Side SDKs/minirprogram-sdk.md

 # MiniProgram SDK

 :::tip
 This SDK is only applicable to WeChat mini program, other mini programs including Alipay, Baidu, DingDing and TouTiao are preparing, will be released soon.
+To provide a better integration for use in mini program applications, MiniProgram SDK builds on JavaScript SDK.
+Much of the JavaScript SDK functionality is also available for the MiniProgram SDK to use.
+Please reference [JavaScript SDK](./javascript-sdk.md).
 :::

 ## Try Out Demo Code